swlaschin/fsharpforfunandprofit.com/_posts/2020-12-23-dependencies-4.md

 But as always, there are tradeoffs.

 First, there is a lot of extra work.
 You have to define and interpret every possible I/O action that your workflow will need, which can be tedious.
-And the number of operations can easily get out of hand if you are not careful.
-One advantage to [building your application out of independent workflows](https://www.youtube.com/watch?v=USSkidmaS6w) is that the number of operations shouldn't be too high for any particular workflow.
+The number of operations can easily get out of hand if you are not careful.
+One advantage to [building your system out of small independent workflows](https://www.youtube.com/watch?v=USSkidmaS6w) is that the number of operations shouldn't be too high for any particular workflow.

 Second, it's a lot harder to understand what's going on if you are not already familiar with this approach.
-Unlike the ["dependency rejection"](/posts/dependencies/) and ["dependency parameterization"](/posts/dependencies-2/) techniques, which do not require any special background, both the Reader and the Interpreter approaches demand quite a lot of knowledge.
+Unlike the ["dependency rejection"](/posts/dependencies/) and ["dependency parameterization"](/posts/dependencies-2/) techniques, which do not require any special knowledge, both the Reader and the Interpreter approaches demand quite a lot of expertise.
 And if you ever need to step through code in a debugger, the deeply nested continuations will really make things very complicated.

 Next, as always, one of the downsides of computation expressions is that it is hard to mix and match them.
 For example, in the previous post, I mentioned that it would be tricky to mix the `Reader` expressions with `Result` expressions and `Async` expressions.
 The interpreter approach alleviates this issue a little, as you never have to deal with things like `Async` in the main "program" code, and not even `Result` most of the time.
 But even so, when you do need to deal with this problem, it can be painful.

 Finally, another issue is performance.
 If you have a large program with 1000's of instructions, then you will have a very very deeply nested data structure.
-Interpretation might be slow, and might even cause stack overflows.
-There are workarounds (see [trampolines](https://stackoverflow.com/a/49681264/1136133)) but that makes the code more complicated.
+Interpretation might be slow, use a lot of memory, trigger more garbage collections, and might even cause stack overflows.
+There are workarounds ([such as "trampolines"](https://johnazariah.github.io/2020/12/07/bouncing-around-with-recursion.html#trampolines)) but that makes the code even more complicated.

-So, to sum up, I would only recommend this approach if (a) you really care about separating I/O from the pure code (b) everyone on the team is familiar with it (c) you have the skills and know-how to deal with any performance issues that might arise.
+So, to sum up, I would only recommend this approach if (a) you really care about separating I/O from the pure code (b) everyone on the team is familiar with this technique (c) you have the skills and know-how to deal with any performance issues that might arise.

+In the [next post](/posts/dependencies-5/), we'll revisit all the techniques discussed and apply them to a new example.

 *The source code for this post is available at [this gist](https://gist.github.com/swlaschin/1cdbed00d2095987e474d500caa9bd4d).*